 The Ministry of Health and Sanitation in Sierra Leone (MOHS) have retained ownership of the data and materials, and have agreed to work with PHE and other collaborators to develop and conduct a series of research projects that will inform future public health strategy relating to Ebola.

 The biobank is a limited resource and research projects will be prioritised.
-The PHE-MOHS Ebola Biobank Governance Group (EBGG) is an independent group that has been established to co-ordinate access to the data and materials for researchers and to ensure effective use of the resource.
+The PHE-MOHS Ebola Biobank Governance Group (EBGG) is an independent group that has been established to co-ordinate access to the data and materials for researchers and to ensure the effective use of the resource.

 Application to the biobank is a one stage application process and needs to be made to the PHE-MOHS Ebola Biobank Governance Group (EBGG).